 * The Independent Inquiry Committee into the Iraq Oil-for-Food Programme was chaired by Paul Volcker.

-IIC: Report on the Manipulation of the Oil-for-Food Programme, 27OCT05; UN press release, 07SEP05; Volcker briefing to Senate committee, 18OCT05; US Ambassador to UN John Bolton statement, 27OCT05.
+IIC: Report on the Manipulation of the Oil-for-Food Programme, 27OCT05 - complete report; UN press release, 07SEP05; Volcker briefing to Senate committee, 18OCT05; US Ambassador to UN John Bolton statement, 27OCT05.

 UNIKOM: United Nations Iraq-Kuwait Observation Mission (UNSCR 689 (1991) - UNSCR 1490 (2003)).